Kacperkg/cargarage/README.md

 # REMINDER FOR ME

 - [ ] Make sure when making forms its said thing OR NULL not empty string
-- [ ] Cancel button on edit car to route back to the car youre editing not my cars list
 - [ ] Improve design of edit car page but not top priority
 - [ ] Make sure only the owner can edit
 - [ ] input validate everywhere basically double check and implement where required
-- [ ] folder rename to lower case for easier navigation via link
+- [ ] folder rename to lower case for easier navigation via link and then change bread crumbs to load and while loading just capitalize it
 - [ ] Image show case scaling issue on resize or on button press?

 - [ ] Break down code even further